UFESL/gen-ai-bias/boosting/README.md

 The `fid_custom.py` file contains a custom implementation of the FID metric.
 It also includes functionality to save the features of images (extracted from the last layer of the InceptionV3 model) along with the mean and covariance of these features.
 Saving these statistics helps avoid redundant computations in the future, significantly reducing processing time.

 ### FID of augmented datasets
-The `fid_aug_custom.ipynb` script computes the FID score at each step given the locations of features for the biased dataset and the generated images (`folder_path`).
+The `fid_aug_custom.ipynb` file computes the FID score at each step given the locations of features for the biased dataset and the generated images (`folder_path`).
 At each step, 10 images from the generated images are successively added, and the corresponding FID scores are saved in the `fid_list_data` folder.

 ### FID graph
 The `fid_graph.ipynb` file takes the data saved in the `fid_list_data` folder and visualizes the FID scores on a graph for various models.
 This allows for granular observation of how the generated images affect the FID scores over time.